 The cost of your prepaid funeral plan will depend, of course, on the products and services you choose to include.
-You can pay the whole amount at once or , usually for three to 10 years.
+You can pay the whole amount at once or pay in installments, usually for three to 10 years.
 Payment amounts vary based on terms, funeral wishes and your age.

 If you choose to make payments, the funeral home secures your monthly payments with a trust (revocable or irrevocable) or insurance policy on your behalf.
 And as with any big purchase, your payments continue until the balance on your plan is zero.